 the board, you're right.
 Good catch, I'm just using parts from my junkbox

 (a vast majority of the parts are recycled!) and deemed some of the values

 Please, PLEASE put R11 (the potentiometer) somewhere easily accessible from

-The circuit is extremely temperature sensitive for me and
+The circuit is extremely temperature sensitive for me (hey wait, doesn't that

 of bad caps are really bad, and the meter error isn't such a big deal.

 Just make sure you short the two leads occasionally and know exactly what your

 "0 ohm" reading should be, and take it from there.
 Bad capacitors tend to

 show up considerably different than the "0 ohm" reading - as ESR rises,

 losses from charge/discharge increase generating more heat.
 This heat causes